FPSG-UIUC/sgx_scheduling/README.txt

 This code does nothing more than prove that Cifar10 under SGX is susceptible to side channels, and SGX threads are susceptible to OS scheduling manipulation.

-Originally based off an Asynchronous SGX example.
+Originally based off an Asynchronous SGX example: SecLab Power Transition Sample.

 ------------------------------------
 How to Build/Execute the Sample Code